As used in this chapter:

 (1) Adopt bylaws for the conduct of its business;

-(2) Employ and fix the compensation of an executive director who serves at the pleasure of the agency to administer the agency’s programs and activities.
+(2) Employ and fix the compensation of the executive director who serves at the pleasure of the agency to administer the agency's programs and activities.
 The executive director may employ and fix the compensation of employees in the unclassified civil service as necessary to carry out this chapter and may employ other personnel who are governed by collective bargaining law and classified under that law.
-The executive director shall file financial disclosure statements as described in section 102.02 of the Revised Code.
+The executive director shall carry out all duties as described in section 175.053 of the Revised Code.

 (3) Establish an operating budget for the agency and administer funds appropriated for the agency’s use;